cerplot/luigi/doc/luigi_patterns.rst

     $ big-slow-calculation > /outputs/final_output/foo.data

-As stated earlier, the problem is that only partial data exists for a duration, yet we consider the data to be :meth:`~luigi.task.Task.complete` because the output folder already exists.
+As stated earlier, the problem is that only partial data exists for a duration, yet we consider the data to be :meth:`~luigi.step.Step.complete` because the output folder already exists.
 Here is a robust version of this:

 .. code-block:: console